I promised a post on ‘bonds’ from last time, right? So here goes.

 Another thing with being in the same band is they know their strengths and weaknesses, therefore, knowing how to take advantage of it for the best with their singing as well as dancing to complement one another during performances.
 For example, everyone in the group knows that Jacky’s the most knowledgeable about music so they would go to him for help or advice in those circumstances.
 With general decisions, Johnny would be the one leading.
 The others all admit that Ming Dao and Johnny can’t dance–or usually are the ones having trouble learning the steps.
 (They eventually will get it but it takes them longer to catch on.)
 This is also the reason why Jacky, Ehlo, and Sam are the ones in front when they perform songs that required dancing–whether at live performances or in MVs.
 I think I already mentioned this in one of the other posts.

 It’s very hard at times to identify who is closer to whom.
-However, it is fair to say that each of them do have a special bond with one another–on a different level.
+However, it is fair to say that each of them does have a special bond with one another–on a different level.

 I once stumbled upon a hilarious story about these two when they first moved into dorms together (at the formation of 183 Club).
 Everyone was a bit scared of Jacky because of his tough looking exterior.
 Ehlo was the one who had to share a room with Jacky.
 (It could have been a bunk bed since I don’t really remember the exact details of that.)
 Ehlo was scared of Jacky so he let Jacky choose first which bed Jacky wanted.
 However, Jacky, being his polite self, asked Ehlo to choose first.
 That was a bit funny all right.
 Later when the group got to know each other more, the others understand Jacky and realized that he was not as threatening as his presence let on.